Jane Hirshfield

 Jane Hirshfield (born February 24, 1953) is an American poet, essayist, and translator, known as "one of American poetry's central spokespersons for the biosphere" and recognized as "among the modern masters" who writes "some of the most important poetry in the world today."
-A 2019 elected member of the American Academy of Arts and Sciences, her books include numerous award-winning collections of her own poems, collections of essays, and edited and co-translated volumes of world writers from the deep past.
-Widely published in global newspapers and literary journals, her work has been translated into over fifteen languages.
+A 2019 elected member of the American Academy of Arts and Sciences, her books include award-winning collections of poems, collections of essays, and edited and co-translated volumes of historical writers.
+Widely published in newspapers and literary journals, her work has been translated into over fifteen languages.

-Life, education, and work
+Early life and education

 Jane Hirshfield was born on East 20th Street in New York City.
-She received her bachelor's degree in 1973 from Princeton University, in the school's first graduating class to include women as freshmen, and received lay ordination in Soto Zen at the San Francisco Zen Center in 1979.
+She received her bachelor's degree in 1973 from Princeton University, part of the school's first graduating class to include women as freshmen.
+She received lay ordination in Soto Zen at the San Francisco Zen Center in 1979.

+Career

-Hirshfield's nine books of poetry have received numerous awards, including the California Book Award, the Poetry Center Book Award, and the Donald Hall-Jane Kenyon Award in American Poetry.
-Her fifth book, Given Sugar, Given Salt, was a finalist for the National Book Critics Circle Award and her sixth collection, After, was shortlisted for the T. S. Eliot Prize (UK) and named a best book of 2006 by The Washington Post, the San Francisco Chronicle, and Financial Times.
+Hirshfield's ten books of poetry have received numerous awards, including the California Book Award, the Poetry Center Book Award, the Donald Hall-Jane Kenyon Award in American Poetry, and Columbia University's Translation Center Award.
+Her fifth book, Given Sugar, Given Salt, was a finalist for the National Book Critics Circle Award and her sixth collection, After, was shortlisted for the T. S. Eliot Prize and named a best book of 2006 by The Washington Post, the San Francisco Chronicle, and Financial Times.
 Her eighth collection, The Beauty, was longlisted for the National Book Award and named a best book of 2015 by the San Francisco Chronicle.

 She has written two books of essays, Nine Gates: Entering the Mind of Poetry and Ten Windows: How Great Poems Transform the World.
-The Ink Dark Moon, her co-translation of the work of the two foremost women poets of classical-era Japan, was instrumental in bringing tanka (a 31-syllable Japanese poetic form) to the attention of American poets.
-She has edited four books collecting the work of poets from the past and is noted as being "part of a wave of important scholarship then seeking to recover the forgotten history of women writers."
-She received a Guggenheim Fellowship in 1985, the Academy of American Poets' 2004 Fellowship for Distinguished Achievement, and a National Endowment for the Arts fellowship in 2005.
+The Ink Dark Moon, her co-translation of the work of classical Japanese poets Izumi Shikibu and Ono no Komachi, was instrumental in bringing the tanka form to the attention of American poets.
+She has edited four books collecting the work of historical poets and is noted as being "part of a wave of important scholarship then seeking to recover the forgotten history of women writers."

+She received a Guggenheim Fellowship in 1985, the Academy of American Poets Fellowship for Distinguished Achievement in 2004, and a National Endowment for the Arts fellowship in 2005.